Summer/Fall 2023, Nine State Tour, 8.20.23 - 9.25.23, Part 2 of 9: Dubois, Wyoming

 The forecast called for rain by around noon so we thought we would try to squeeze in a hike before the skies opened up.
 We drove about a half hour back up towards Togwotee Pass and turned onto the Brooks Lake Road.
 First we drove in about five miles to Brooks Lake.
 There is also a lodge above the lake and a first come, first serve campground.
 The campsites were amazing.
 You could get incredible sunrise photos facing west and incredible sunset photos facing east without even leaving your campsite.
 The dirt road was in good enough shape that I might head back there someday with the Navibahn and camp at the lake for a day or two.
 It’s a beautiful setting with lots of hiking opportunities.

 After scoping out the lake we drove back just a short way and took a different forest road up to the Dunoir Trailhead which leads to a spot called Bonneville Pass.
 Here again, this area is supposedly crawling with grizzly bears and they mean it.
 We were only slightly comforted by the fact that there were two other vehicles at the trailhead and one was a horse trailer.
 On extremely high alert and with bear spray in hand, we started up the trail, making as much noise as possible.
-The very first part of the trail dropped down, crossed a creek and went through a bit a dense forest and willows.
+The very first part of the trail dropped down, crossed a creek and went through a bit of dense forest and willows.
 We made a lot of noise through this stretch, especially as we approached each bend in the trail.
 In less than a mile we entered a beautiful meadow and as we gently climbed to the top of the meadow the views of the peaks of the southern Absaroka Range were sublime.

 After a short, gentle ascent through more trees, we suddenly opened up into a vast open meadowy slope that led up to 9,976’ Bonneville Pass.
 It was so sudden it was like going from inside (the trees) to outside (the meadow).
 From there we sauntered up to the pass.
 We had seen no other people or bears and the scenery was just incredible.
 The trail continued and acting on a research tip we followed the trail beyond the pass as it gradually descended until we reached the edge of a steep drop into the Dundee Meadows.
 Across from us were great walls of rock including 10,974’ Dunoir Butte and 11,302’ Coffin Butte.